 - 65% or more calories from carbohydrates

 - 15% or less calories from protein.

 Now, while I was eating everything including fruits and starchy vegetables the above was very easily achieved.
-What I saw when I started to insert my Candida meal plans into nutritional database was that it was very difficult to get enough energy while keeping to those percentages as I was not capable of eating non-starchy vegetables in an amount that’d keep the percentages where I’d been used to.
+What I saw when I started to insert my vegan Candida diet meal plans into nutritional database was that it was very difficult to get enough energy while keeping to those percentages.
+This was due to the fact that I was not capable of eating non-starchy vegetables in an amount that’d keep the percentages where I’d been used to.
 And it’s not that I can’t eat – on the contrary, I can consume huge amounts of whole food plant-based food.
 I simply had to increase my nuts’, seeds’ and protein rich foods’ intake and therefore also raising my calories from fat percentage to 25-30 and calories from protein to 15-20 – all that on the expense of carbohydrates.
 Since all the calories still come from whole foods, I do not have a heart condition and I consume all the energy I eat, I am fine.
 Should you have a heart condition or any other illness though, consult your doctor before making any dietary changes.

 Inserting my meals into a database was a crucial step as otherwise I might have lacked on some of the nutrients and energy in general.
 With the vegan Candida meal plans that I have established I am beyond the RDA with most vitamins and minerals.
 I consume 1750-2000 kcal a day depending on how much I exercise.

 Macronutrients divide as follows:

 - Protein – 80.8 grams, 16.4%

 The fats are divided as follows (percentage from calories):